tmendoza/devcontainers/README.md

 Starting python-3-11-desktop
 `

-#### Where is this 'container' and what is it's status?
+#### How do I list all of my container instances?
 When you create a new container using the 'lxc launch' command, the lxd downloads the ubuntu images and stores it and it's configuration in the lxd database.
-Using the lxc command you can list all of the containers you have built.
+But how do you view the status of your containers?
+Using the 'lxc list' command you can list all of the containers you have built.

 `
-$ lxc list -f compact
+$ lxc list -f csv
+python-3-11-desktop,RUNNING,10.209.29.252 (eth0),,CONTAINER,0
 `

+#### How do I stop a running container
+First get the name of the container you want to stop

 `
-        NAME             STATE           IPV4          IPV6    TYPE     SNAPSHOTS
-python-3-11-desktop      RUNNING  10.209.29.252 (eth0)        CONTAINER  0
-ubuntu-22-04-python3-11  STOPPED                              CONTAINER  0
+$ lxc list -f csv
+python-3-11-desktop,RUNNING,10.209.29.252 (eth0),,CONTAINER,0
 `

-As you can see, I have an existing container within my desktop machine's LXD database.
-One is running and the other one is stopped.
-You can also see the one we just created.
-It is running and is accessible.
-But before we 'login' to your new container, lets delete the old one listed above.
+The name is the data in the first column.
+The value is 'python-3-11-desktop'.
+That is the name we will use going forward.

+To stop a running container we use the 'lxc stop' command

+`
+$ lxc stop python-3-11-desktop
+`

+Now lets list the container database to check on the status of the container we are trying to manage

+`
+$ lxc list -f csv
+python-3-11-desktop,STOPPED,,,CONTAINER,0
+`

+As you can see the container is now stopped.

+#### How do I start an 'lxd' container instance?
+Well first lets check on the status of the existing container instances

+`
+$ lxc list -f csv
+python-3-11-desktop,STOPPED,,,CONTAINER,0
+`

+We see that it is in the "STOPPED" state.
+Lets start it back up

+`
+$ lxc start python-3-11-desktop
+`

+Now lets list the contents of the LXD database to see what the status of the containers are

+`
+$ lxc list -f csv
+python-3-11-desktop,RUNNING,10.209.29.252 (eth0),,CONTAINER,0
+`

+As you can see the container is now running.

 #### How do I delete an 'lxd' container instance?
 Deleting a container instance is pretty straightforward.
 Just know, that before you can delete a container it must be stopped.
 Also, know that deleting a container deletes any and all data associated with that current container.
 What this means is that if you do not have a backup of your container nor a backup of the data within you container, deleting the container using 'lxc delete <name>' will delete everything both in and about your container.

-Let's first delete the container named 'ubuntu-22-04-python3-11'.
+First lets see what is currently running

 `
-$ lxc delete ubuntu-22-04-python3-11
+$ lxc list -f csv
+python-3-11-desktop,RUNNING,10.209.29.252 (eth0),,CONTAINER,0
 `

-Lets list the container database again, to see the status of available containers
+We see that it is running.
+As mentioned above, to delete a container it must first be stopped.
+Lets stop this running container

 `
-$ lxc list -f compact
+$ lxc stop python-3-11-desktop
 `

+Now that it is stopped, lets delete it from the LXD database

 `
-        NAME           STATE           IPV4          IPV6    TYPE     SNAPSHOTS
-python-3-11-desktop  RUNNING  10.209.29.252 (eth0)        CONTAINER  0
+$ lxc delete python-3-11-desktop
+`

+Lets list the container database again, to see the status of available containers

+`
+$ lxc list -f csv
 `

 Now you can see that it has been deleted.